 Haworthias, often dubbed as “polka-dotted” or “zebra plant,” are dainty succulent houseplants that are well-loved for their exotic, aloe vera-like appearance and soft, fleshy leaves.
 They grow in a rosette

 The Aloe Blue Elf is a hybrid with compact growth habit.
 These plants can withstand heat, neglect, and drought with relative ease.
 It produces stems with oral orange, red flower stalks.
 This article shares tips on growing and care.

 Elephant Bush plant or Portulacaria afra (pronounced por-tew-luh-KAR-ee-uh AF-ruh) is a bushy succulent shrub belonging to the Didiereaceae family.
-In its native habitat in the eastern part of South Africa
+In its native habitat in the eastern part of South Africa and the Limpopo

 How and when should you repot a desert rose?
 These desert plants do well with coarse, sharp draining soil.
 Repot during warm weather when plants are in active growth – mid-spring is best.
 Click on this article to learn more about transplanting Desert Rose Adeniums.